* Directors warn shareholders not to vote against board, CEO

 * Seven-page letter defends directors on risk policy panel

-* Directors say company results transcend "London Whale" loss
+* Directors say company results transcend "London Whale"

 By David Henry